There's an Innocent Face

 There's an Innocent Face, released in 1973, is the only solo album that American musician Curt Boettcher completed during his life.
 He was assisted throughout the recording by a young multi-instrumentalist, Web Burrell.
 Boettcher (spelt "Boetcher" on the record) was somewhat enamored by the early Emitt Rhodes solo albums, and wanted to make the album in a similar fashion.
-He used only a few musicians on the record, in direct contrast to his 1960s productions.
+He used only a few musicians on the record, as opposed to his 1960s productions.
 It stands in direct contrast to most of his work because it relies almost exclusively on outside songwriting.

-It has been reissued on CD by Sundazed Records.
+It has been reissued on CD by Sundazed Music.